guptesanket/XnatDUI/README.md

 # XnatDUI - Xnat Download-Upload UI

-This is an interface to talk to the [XNAT](https://www.xnat.org/) that was built out of need for some specific functionality required for [NIDA NRB](https://irp.drugabuse.gov/nrb/index.php) and after months of evolving, testing, requirements gathering, suggestions, critiques and comments, it is turning into a full fledged, fast and dependable Download-Upload-Export User Interface for Xnat.
+This is an interface to talk to [XNAT](https://www.xnat.org/), a web based -open-source neuroimaging repository.
+This was built out of need for some specific functionality required for [NIDA NRB](https://irp.drugabuse.gov/nrb/index.php) and after months of evolving, testing, requirements gathering, suggestions, critiques and comments, it is turning into a full fledged, fast and dependable Download-Upload-Export User Interface for Xnat.

 This is still under construction, and not at a stage I envision it to be.
 But I will try to get to that stage as and when time permits.